rellips/RunSQLCommand/README.md

 It only allows queries starting with SELECT  and they need to be short enough to be written on a single command line.

-This will run on a maching WITHOUT SQL Server installed on it (it doesn't use PSSQL)
+This will run on a machine WITHOUT SQL Server installed on it (it doesn't use PSSQL)

 ## REQUIREMENTS
 1. Microsoft Windows 7 or better